rtthomas/ReactContactLite/README.md

 #### Application
 7. Log into the EC2 instance and install NodeJS, as described [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html).
 8. Clone the ReactContactLite repository.
-In the ReactContactLite folder, execute `npm run build`, proceed to the *client* folder and execute the same command, and finally execute `npm run build`.
+In the ReactContactLite/client folder, execute `npm run build`
 9. Create the Linux env variables described below in the table below
 10. Start the application